rgorai/eslint-config/README.md

 }
 ```

-### 4. If you are using VS Code, it is recommended to add the following to your `settings.json` to disable extension highlighting for Prettier.
+### 4. If you are using VS Code and the ESLint extension, it is recommended to add the following to your `settings.json` to disable highlighting for Prettier.
 ```
 "eslint.rules.customizations": [
   {